Electron shuttle as an autonomous single-electron source: SUPPLEMENTAL MATERIAL

 \section{SUPPLEMENTAL MATERIAL}

-In this supplemental material we provide (A) the quantum master equation and the derivation of the mean field equations, (B) the classical stochastic model and its comparison to the mean field model and (C) an analysis of the dependency of the WTD on friction and the asymmetry of the bare tunneling rates.
+In this supplemental material we provide (A) the quantum master equation and the derivation of the mean field equations, and (B) the classical stochastic model and its comparison to the mean field model.